Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Numerical Simulation

 where $\mathbb{I}$ is the identity operator, and $\lambda$ is the noise strength.
 For two-qubit gates, the noise applied after gates is the tensor product of the noise applied after each qubit $\mathcal{N}_{dep}^{\otimes 2}$.

-In the estimation of the noise robustness and noise sensitivity, we employ the Algorithm~\ref{alg:OBPPP}, and the number of samples is $N_{\bm{\theta}}=2^{22}$.
-In the estimation of Reduction in MSE, the number of samples is $N_{\bm{\theta}}=2^{18}$ and we repeat the estimation $100$ times to get the standard deviation.
+In the estimation of the noise robustness and noise sensitivity, we set the number of samples are $N_{\text{out}}=2^{22}$ and $N_{\text{in}}=1$ (since the effect of Pauli noise can use Eq.~\eqref{eq:pauli_noise_effect_factor} directly), thus the total number of circuit evaluations is $2^{22}$.
+In the estimation of Reduction in MSE, the number of samples is $N_{\text{out}}=2^{18}$ ($N_{\text{in}}=1$) and we repeat the estimation $100$ times to get the standard deviation.